-Today, EPA allows States to match funding in this case using non-monitoring restoration project efforts to Federal investments in monitoring dollars.
-The 1:1 Federal: State match formula of the 117e grant leads to an expectation that produces \$2 of total monitoring for every \$1 invested by EPA.
+Federal monitoring investment has had unintended consequences.
+EPA implemented a change in policy allowing States to match monitoring funding using non-monitoring restoration project efforts.
+The 1:1 Federal:State match formula of the 117e grant leads to an expectation that produces \$2 of total monitoring for every \$1 invested by EPA.
 However, when a State chooses to match the Federal contribution with non-monitoring programs dollars, the total monitoring output per dollar invested by EPA declines.
-At the extreme, a State could lose all its internal funding for any monitoring effort but match its EPA contribution with all restoration project funding, i.e., the partnership would only get 50% of its expected and potential monitoring capacity for its investments.
 Today, because of the existing EPA policy on allowable match that the States are using to receive federal funds, the CBP is getting less than 100% of the expected monitoring specific output from its investments.
+A change in EPA policy about allowable matching funds could be used to improve monitoring capacity for the Chesapeake Bay Program partnership.
+States could also re-evaluate their policies for how they apply match funding within and across their agencies that will best leverage the available funding to the States from the Federal government to support monitoring needs evaluating the Water Quality Standards Attainment outcome and other Bay Agreement outcomes.
+It is noteworthy that States are starting to look at their grant formulas (e.g., Maryland) and working toward improving the monitoring-to-monitoring match applications in their grants.